ModPlus-Software/TableOfContents/README.md

 - [mmRebarSolidAndVisible](https://github.com/ModPlus-Software/Revit_mmRebarSolidAndVisible) - Change the state of the visibility of the rebar (view unobscured and veiw as solid)
 - [whshScheduleLookup](https://github.com/ModPlus-Software/Revit_whshScheduleLookup) - Search for schedules in a project that contain the specified value
 - [mprExteriorPlanDimensions](https://github.com/ModPlus-Software/Revit_mprExteriorPlanDimensions) - External dimensions on the floor plan
+- [mprDimBias](https://github.com/ModPlus-Software/Revit_mprDimBias) - Automatic movement of the dimension value that falls on the dimension lines
 ### Renga ###
 - [mrObjectsFilter](https://github.com/ModPlus-Software/Renga_mrObjectsFilter) - Filter selected objects by category
 - [mrBatchSheetExport](https://github.com/ModPlus-Software/Renga_mrBatchSheetExport) - Plugin allows you to export all specified sheets to dwg/dxf